 - Shortens projects by allocating resources more efficiently.
 I.e., improved capacity planning, improved Advanced Planning and Scheduling (APS), improved Project Management (PM), improved automatic resource scheduling.

 - Saves the labor of human schedulers by automating what they do.

 - Enables more robust modeling of scheduling problems, so it can schedule projects automatically that other tools cannot even model.

-- Interfaces with Primavera, Microsoft Project and enterprise applicaitons to import, analyze, and export schedules.
+- Interfaces with Primavera P6, Microsoft Project, Siemens TeamCenter, Artemis, PSS, Open Plan, PS8, Oracle and other enterprise applications; to import, analyze, and export schedules.